django-cms/django-cms/docs/user/tutorial/95-styling-content2.rst

 We're going to add four things that we offer to our home page, like this, in just a few steps.

-.. todo:: version of image with "What we offer" heading required

 .. image:: /user/tutorial/images/services.png
     :alt: a list of four services